edwinchanjy/nuxt-landing/README.md

 # Prerequisite
-To begin running/developing the project, you will need to install the correct Node.js and Yarn version.
+To begin running/developing the project, you will need to install the correct Node.js and bun version.

 You can find the version for both of them under package.json 'engines'.